getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 #### How is the Sentry Integration different from Auth Tokens?

-Auth tokens are personal access tokens a user can use to invoke APIs directly.
+Auth Tokens are personal access tokens a user can use to invoke APIs directly.
 Sentry Integration Apps do not represent a single user, but rather make requests as “itself."

 #### We use the Sentry API internally at our company.
 Should we switch to the Sentry Integration Platform?